Benemid Side Effects

 Applies to probenecid: oral tablet

-Along with its needed effects, probenecid (the active ingredient contained in Benemid) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by probenecid (the active ingredient contained in Benemid).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking probenecid:Rare
+You should check with your doctor immediately if any of these side effects occur when taking probenecid:Rare

 - Fast or irregular breathing